Multi-faceted light pollution modelling and its application to the decline of artificial illuminance in France: Light pollution in France

 The evolution of the artificial ground illuminance, produced by skyglow and direct illumination, is shown in figure \ref{fig:evolution}.
 One can see a general trend of reduction across the territory, with localized exceptions where new infrastructures were built.
 The total decrease of artificial ground illuminance between 2013--2018 and 2019--2024 is 23\,\%.
 The reduction is most pronounced in rural areas around small towns or cities.
 This is where the switching off of public lighting is most commonly practised.

 A large fraction of the time the sky is covered by clouds.
 In France, this fraction can vary from $\approx 25\,\%$ in summer to $\approx 60\,\%$ in winter \cite{Baray2019}.
 Therefore, it is important to consider the light pollution during cloudy conditions.
 As mentioned, cloud properties vary strongly in time and are not homogenous over the entire territory.
 To illustrate the maximum effect that cloud coverage can have, we chose an extreme scenario of low clouds (1~km) with 100\,\% coverage over the entire territory.
+Analogously to the clear-sky simulations, we assigned model IDs 3 and 4 listed in table \ref{tab:simpars}.
 The result is shown in figure \ref{fig:tgicloud}.
 As expected, clouds darken the sky far away from urban areas, as they block the propagation of ALAN to large distances.
 One can also see that rural areas that already had a dark night sky darken even further.
 The reason is that, besides the skyglow emission, clouds also block the natural sky produced by stars and air glow.
 The opposite effect is seen within and around urban areas, where reflection of city lights by clouds lead to an increase of Artificial Skyglow Illuminance of up to an order of magnitude.